bullet-db/bullet-dsl/README.md

 #### BulletRecordSchema

-An array of objects where each object is a BulletRecordField that consists of a name, reference, type, and subtype.
+An array of objects where each object is a BulletRecordField that consists of a name, reference, and type.

 When an object is converted, the name of the fields in the resulting BulletRecord are specified by the schema and the corresponding values by the corresponding references.
 If a reference is null, the corresponding name will be used instead.

-Possible types are: BOOLEAN, INTEGER, LONG, FLOAT, DOUBLE, STRING, LIST, LISTOFMAP, MAP, MAPOFMAP, and RECORD.

-Possible subtypes are: BOOLEAN, INTEGER, LONG, FLOAT, DOUBLE, AND STRING.

-Note, if type is MAP, MAPOFMAP, LIST, or LISTOFMAP, then a subtype is required (otherwise subtype must be null).
-If type is RECORD, then name should be left empty.
+The values for the possible types are the same as the valid types defined in [Bullet Record](https://github.com/bullet-db/bullet-record):
+  - BOOLEAN
+  - INTEGER
+  - LONG
+  - FLOAT
+  - DOUBLE
+  - STRING
+  - BOOLEAN_MAP
+  - INTEGER_MAP
+  - LONG_MAP
+  - FLOAT_MAP
+  - DOUBLE_MAP
+  - STRING_MAP
+  - BOOLEAN_MAP_MAP
+  - INTEGER_MAP_MAP
+  - LONG_MAP_MAP
+  - FLOAT_MAP_MAP
+  - DOUBLE_MAP_MAP
+  - STRING_MAP_MAP
+  - BOOLEAN_LIST
+  - INTEGER_LIST
+  - LONG_LIST
+  - FLOAT_LIST
+  - DOUBLE_LIST
+  - STRING_LIST
+  - BOOLEAN_MAP_LIST
+  - INTEGER_MAP_LIST
+  - LONG_MAP_LIST
+  - FLOAT_MAP_LIST
+  - DOUBLE_MAP_LIST
+  - STRING_MAP_LIST

+##### Records

+Note, there is a special case where if you omit the type and the name for an entry in the schema, the reference is assumed to be a map containing arbitrary fields with types in the list above.
+You can use this if you have a map field that contains various objects with one or more types in the list above and want to flatten that map out into the target record using the respective types of each field in the map.
+The names of the fields in the map will be used as the top-level names in the resulting record.

 Example schema and fields: